-The public sector’s institutions, such as ministries and specialized agencies, have clearly defined mandates established by law and operate based on public resources that the state captures via diverse mechanisms and manages following pre-established legal procedures .
+The public sector’s institutions, such as ministries and specialized agencies, have clearly defined mandates established by law and operate based on public resources the state captures via diverse mechanisms and manages following pre-established legal procedures .
 Note that public enterprises are also part of the public sector but operate on a profit-making basis.
 Thus, they are relatively independent of state finance and can cover areas beyond the public sector domain.
 Moreover, not all public institutions provide public services.
 Indeed, some are geared towards facilitating the operations of the state and the public sector.

 Public entities’ legal mandates include the governance mechanisms through which those in charge make policy and public investment decisions, including discretionary powers they could use to change or eliminate specific governance instances.
 That is a critical point; in principle, any AI investment decision must navigate such waters safely.
-Thus, its deployments also depend on the power structures embedded within the political environment of the overall public sector.
+Thus, its deployments also depend on the power structures embedded within the political environment of the public sector.

 The public sector has a wide range of tasks.
 According to the OECD , the sector has ten critical functions: 1.
 General public service.
 2. Public order and safety.
 3. Defense 4.
 Economic affairs.
 5. Environmental protection.
 6. Housing and community amenities.
 7. Health.
 8. Recreation, culture and religion.
 9. Education.
 And 10.
 Social protection.
-It is, however, possible to aggregate such functions under six broader categories: 1.
+It is, however, possible to aggregate such functions under six structural categories: 1.
 Infrastructural.
 2. Economic.
 3. Social.
 4. Political.
 5. Cultural.
 And 6.
 Environmental.
-In any case, such functions make their social appearance via the delivery of public services.
+In any case, such functions or structures make their social appearance via the delivery of public services.

 Unlike private services, public services have policy and political objectives and cater to stakeholders, not customers or shareholders.
-Moreover, stakeholders can simultaneously wear different hats—for example, they can be direct beneficiaries while participating in service provision design, implementation, and oversight.
+Moreover, stakeholders can simultaneously wear different hats—for example, they can be direct beneficiaries while participating in policy design, service provision implementation, and overall oversight.
 Their political nature allows countries to designate public services in different ways.
 For example, in many countries, health is usually a public service.
 However, others define it as private and thus implement it accordingly.

 Public services are not identical to public goods.
 The mainstream definition of the latter stems from how access and consumption impact the good or service.
 Suppose access to a particular good is universal and cannot be limited in any way, and one individual’s consumption does not diminish its quantity for all others.
 In that case, the good is public.
 The best examples are national defense, knowledge, public broadcasting and Open Source software.
 While the traditional definition is still pervasive, the alternative of Global Public Goods might be more relevant for the Global South, including the option for countries to identify their own public goods .
 Again, governance structures play a fundamental role in such a process.
-Regardless, public services and goods are distinct, but, in principle, the public sector should provide both directly and indirectly.
+Regardless, public services and goods are distinct; in principle, the public sector should provide both directly and indirectly.

 Public services should also be framed within the UN’s International Covenant on Economic, Social and Cultural Rights , usually placed on the back burner when human rights are invoked to support long-term development interventions, including digital technologies.
 As in the case of public goods, the Covenant scope does not match public services one-to-one.
-However, it provides additional legal backup for governments to ensure economic, social and cultural rights linked to public services are on policy and political agendas.
+However, it provides critical legal backup for governments to ensure economic, social and cultural rights linked to public services are on policy and political agendas.

 The overlap between public services, public goods, and the Covenant’s scope should be the gold standard for policy and public service delivery.
 It should be considered a powerful magnet attracting other equally essential public or private services.
 The figure below depicts such an overlap.